 In the United States, the Bail Reform Act, 1984 lays down factors that will guide bail decision making pending trial such as securing the presence of the arrested person in court and the risk of offences being committed during the period of release.
 Only recently have States like New Jersey implemented risk evaluating tools to assist in bail decision making at the pre-trial stage.

-In India, the National Crime Records Bureau (NCRB) has collected data on the pre-trial and under-trial stages as part of its Crime in India Reports i.e. the reports cover all stages of the criminal process until trial judgment.
-However, the Prison Statistics, also released by the NCRB, do not distinguish between pre-trial and under-trial stages while analysing the problem of prisoner detention in India.
-It clubs the two categories together by defining ‘under-trial’ prisoners as those who have been committed to judicial custody pending investigation or trial.
+In India, substantive law makes no distinction between the pre-trial and under-trial stages.
+The National Crime Records Bureau (NCRB), which collects data on Crime in India and publishes the Prison Statistics, also does not distinguish between pre-trial and under-trial stages while analysing prisoner detention.
+It combines the two categories and defines ‘under-trial’ prisoners as persons committed to judicial custody pending investigation or trial.

 The difference between pre-trial and under-trial stages, and bail decisions at each stage ought to be recognised and separately studied.
 This will help tailor laws and substantive legal provisions on bail decision making at each stage under the CrPC .
 Early release at the pre-trial will help address the adverse physical, psychological and economic impacts that long periods of incarceration have on prisoners.

 – This post was authored by Deekshitha Ganesan, Research Associate